harshitpaunikar1/offline-inspection-capture-platform/.github/project-buildup-history.md

 - Task summary: Circled back: added inline comments in the dense sections — would have been confusing to revisit without them.
 - Deliverable: Solid now, moving on.
+## 2024-03-12 - Day 10: Artifacts

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
+I was not trying to add anything fancy here, just making sure the thing looked complete enough to show someone.
+A lot of the work here was really about workflow thinking, not just screens or files.
+- Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.